 What is Considered Self-Defense?

 Self-defense may require you to use physical force against another party that is attempting to use physical force against you.
 The complications that occur when using self-defense stem from the grey area surrounding what justifies the use of force against someone else in defense.
 For instance, you may be justified to use self-defense if someone is verbally threatening you and begins to approach you.
 Although the other person has no made physical contact with you, the circumstances may point to harm coming your way.
 However, it is possible to misinterpret aggressive actions, making the line between assault and self-defense very thin.
-Understanding self-defense laws and scenarios are a strength for criminal defense attorneys.
+Understanding self-defense laws and scenarios are a strength for Family law attorneys.
 Having a criminal defense attorney on your side to defend your assault charge can be very beneficial for the outcome of your case.

 What are the Chances I Win My Case by Claiming Self-Defense?

 Claiming self-defense can be complicated due to the subjective nature of the accounts by the plaintiff and the defendant.
 Finger-pointing and contentious arguments can paint an unclear picture if the case is taken to court.
 However, in Tarrant County, self-defense can be seen as a significant right a person has.
 Self-defense laws in Texas extend further than most.
 This alone may not guarantee a victory in court, but arming yourself with a knowledgeable criminal defense lawyer may help your chances even more.

 Do Criminal Defense Lawyers Help in Self-Defense Cases?